weshaggard/azure-rest-api-specs/specification/github-codespaces/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the codespaces.
+These are the global settings for codespaces.

 ---
 ```yaml